pbutland/resume/index.md

 ### Team Lead/Software Engineer
 Melbourne, AU
 - Led the design and development of the SuperCHANNEL ETL product using C++, Java, JDBC, XML, and various RDBMS technologies, delivering robust data integration solutions to clients.
+- Improved performance of proprietary database formats by implementing indexing algorithms and designing and developing a distributed database implementation.
 - Managed a team of engineers and oversaw project delivery, ensuring high-quality outcomes and adherence to timelines.

 <hr style="height:0; border-top:1px solid #eee;"/>